Use this in Arrangement Calculator

 Tallulah Rose Flower School (Kendal, Cumbria) offers a career change course that was originally £1,450 in person but is now available online for £350.

-Kay's Flower School is based in Dublin but delivers all of its courses online, making them fully accessible to UK learners.
+Kay's Flower School is based in Dublin but delivers all of its courses online, so they are open to UK learners.
 Founded in 1987, the school has been training florists for nearly four decades and offers CPD-accredited professional certificate programmes in modules covering everything from beginner floristry through to bridal work and large-scale event design.
 Courses run over four weeks with on-demand video tutorials, daily live Q&A sessions, and one-to-one tutor support.
 Sundry kits are shipped to UK students, and you source fresh flowers locally through your nearest wholesaler.
-Prices range from approximately €300 for an introductory course to €1,050-€1,300 for professional modules (overseas rate).
+Prices range from roughly €300 for an introductory course to €1,050-€1,300 for professional modules (overseas rate).
 The school has a strong commercial focus, teaching pricing, costing, and business skills alongside design technique.

 Various local colleges and independent schools across the UK offer shorter workshops and certificates.
 These are a good way to test whether floristry suits you before committing to a full qualification.

 You do not need any experience or qualifications to start working in floristry.
-Multiple routes are available:
+Several routes are open to you:

 Saturday or part-time work in a flower shop is the traditional entry point.
-Many employers will hire trainees with zero experience if you show genuine enthusiasm.
-You will start by cleaning, conditioning flowers, answering phones, and wrapping, which is exactly how most experienced florists began.
+Plenty of employers will take on trainees with zero experience if you show genuine enthusiasm.
+You will start by cleaning, conditioning flowers, answering phones, and wrapping, which is how most experienced florists began.

 Volunteering at events through the British Florist Association, at local churches for flower arranging, or offering free help at weddings and events builds practical experience and portfolio material.

-Self-teaching at home using supermarket flowers is a legitimate starting point.
-Follow florists on social media for technique inspiration, take photographs of your work to build a portfolio, and attend short workshops (many are available for £50-100) to learn the basics.
+Teaching yourself at home using supermarket flowers is a fair starting point.
+Follow florists on social media for technique inspiration, photograph your work to build a portfolio, and attend short workshops (many are available for £50-100) to learn the basics.
+This is also how a lot of home-based florists get going before they take their first paying order.

 The biggest barrier to entry is usually the willingness to accept entry-level pay while you learn.
 Creativity, energy, and strong people skills matter more than formal qualifications.